UWFlow/uwflow/backend/hasura/README.md

 ## Authentication

-In the future, a role-based model will exist.
-Currently, only the admin role is available.
+For development, an admin role is available.
 Send an `x-hasura-admin-secret` header set to the secret from `.env`.

 For example, with curl: